rapid7/insightconnect-plugins/plugins/grr/help.md

 |results|string|False|Issues found with TruffleHog|

 ### Triggers

+*This plugin does not contain any triggers.*
+### Tasks

-_This plugin does not contain any triggers._
+*This plugin does not contain any tasks.*

-### Custom Output Types
+### Custom Types

-_This plugin does not contain any custom output types._
+*This plugin does not contain any custom output types.*

 ## Troubleshooting

-_This plugin does not contain any troubleshooting information._
+*There is no troubleshooting for this plugin.*

 # Version History

+* 3.0.1 - Updated plugin to set the status to obsolete.
+This plugin is no longer supported.
 * 3.0.0 - Updated requests version | default values and enum changed for hunting
 * 2.0.2 - Correct spelling in help.md
 * 2.0.1 - New spec and help.md format for the Extension Library